neekotism/xfce4-image-picker/README.md

 It's a very easy and convenient way to pick images and such without having to configure much.

 The way it works is simple.
-You create desktop ( application ) entries for each emoji in **/home/user/.local/share/applications/** and it run an xclip script that copies the image to your clipboard when you open the desktop entry.
+You create desktop ( application ) entries for each emoji in **/home/user/.local/share/applications/** and it runs an xclip script that copies the image to your clipboard when you open the desktop entry.

 This is the config I have for the desktop entries.
 ```